Doing Business in Tanzania

 - Capital: Dodoma.

-- Economic center: Dar Es Salaam (2.5 millions of people)
+- The Economic centre: Dar Es Salaam (2.5 millions of people)

 - Tanzanian independence (UK): Tanganyika (1961), Zanzibar (1963)